MatthewsMike/TrailTracker/README.md

 ####Features
 1. Allow for viewing of events for a marker.  (i.e. Project category marker can have status updates)
-1. Allow for Override schedule for an individual marker.
-1. Allow severity rating of any "Maintenance" category point.
-(This would be favorite rating for Feature).
-Implement when tacking Vue?
 1. Make POI info window contain actions/option button per type
    1. Maintenance: Accept, Release, Complete (with note), Review Schedule Default/This Point
    1. Allow Override schedule per point